jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black]
 <div style="margin-bottom: 100px; text-align: left;">Note, the minimum is always the longest leg, while the maximum is always the sum.
-Yielding the same range of values, but with significant error around dyadic numbers.</div>
+Yielding the same range of values, but with significant error around dyadics.</div>
 @snapend

 @snap[midpoint span-60 text-05]